comit/sonoff-bridge/Adding-new-Module-types.md

 You can add an additional type by editing both the mytmplt and module_t arrays to add your own module type (make sure you keep the order of entries in the two arrays the same)

-The module definition is a list of what each of the 17 GPIO pins on the ESP-8266 are defined to be.
+The module definition is a list that contains the module name, followed by a definition of what each of the 17 GPIO pins on the ESP-8266 are defined to be.
 Each item in the list can be either 0 (unused), or a pin definition from the list below.

 As of 3/9/17 (4.0.2) these functions are: